videa-tv/grpc-client-cli/readme.md

+# This repository is no longer maintained, please use [vadimi/grpc-client-cli](https://github.com/vadimi/grpc-client-cli)

 # Description
 `grpc-client-cli` is a generic `gRPC` command line client.
 You can call any `gRPC` service that exposes reflection endpoint.